VO₂ VO₂max ↔ vVO₂max (MAS) Converter

 Can you improve your VO₂max?

 Absolutely!
 High-intensity interval training (30/30, 1000m repeats, sessions at 95-100% vVO₂max) is the most effective.
 You can gain 5 to 15% VO₂max in a few months.
 Altitude training and weight loss (if overweight) are also improvement factors.
+Monitor your max heart rate to calibrate your training zones.

 Complementary Tools